| regsimh {lmomRFA} | R Documentation |

 A realization is generated of data simulated from

-the region specified by parameters qfunc
+the region specified by parameters qfunc, para, and cor,

-and with record lengths at each site specified by argument nrec
+and with record lengths at each site specified by argument nrec.

 The simulation procedure is as described in Hosking and Wallis (1997),